-With the award season right around the corner, Bonus Accessory will be taking a look at some of the top games of the past year, and examine why each game deserves the title of Game of the Year at the Game Awards 2018.
-This is part four of our five part series entitled ‘In Defense of’, and in this edition we check on why our Spidey Sense tingles so much for Marvel’s Spider-Man.
+With the award season right around the corner, Bonus Accessory will be taking a look at some of the top games of the past year, and examine why each game deserves the title of Game of the Year.
+This is part two of our five part series entitled ‘In Defense of’, and this time we are detailing Ubisoft Montreal’s Assassin’s Creed: Odyssey.

 The Assassin’s Creed franchise has truly been one that has been fascinating to watch change over the years.
 From its hot start out of the gate with the first entry’s release in 2007 and its initial peak with its sequel two years later, to its steady decline in both popularity and quality over the next decade; it’s been a wild ride for one of Ubisoft’s most recognized IPs.

 When Ubisoft first announced they would be taking a year off from their annual Assassin’s Creed installments after 2015’s Assassin’s Creed: Syndicate released, fans collectively took a sigh of relief.
 Long-time fans of the series couldn’t deny the state the franchise was in.
 Experience-ruining bugs, glitches and issues were scattered through the files of Syndicate, but it many of these were found in their infancy through previous entries, growing year after year.
 Fans felt the story was becoming more convoluted and over-complicated, and most importantly, they began to feel a staleness in gameplay, as if it were a potato chip bag left open for days.
 Needless to say, the series needed a nap, or a Snickers (sorry for the poor pun/analogy…).